LibraryOfCongress/fetch-automation/README.md

 2. Running Test via TestRunner:

-   - Open UITestRunner class located in src/test/java/runner.
+   - Open TestRunner class located in src/test/java/runner.
    - The `@CucumberOptions` `tags` annotation in this class can be modified to control which tests are run. `Tags` could be found in Feature Files in `src/test/resources/uiFeatures`.(E.g. tags = "@accession")
-   - Right-click on the file and choose `Run``UITestRunner`.
+   - Right-click on the file and choose `Run``TestRunner`.

 3. Viewing Test Results: